-Consistent Inconsistent Grading Code Consistency (Title 17) The conceptual grading plan collects and drains storm water and runoff to on-site treatment areas as required by the Santa Ana Regional Water Quality Control Board.
+Consistent Inconsistent Zoning Code Land Use Consistency (Title 19) The project site is zoned OSP-RA - Orangecrest Specific Plan - Residential Agriculture Zone (Exhibit 5).
+Upon cancellation of the Williamson Act Contract and the Agricultural Preserve, development of the property will be required to comply with the standards of the R-1-13000 - Single Family Residential Zone.
+The R-1-13000 Zone allows for a benchmark density of 4.8 dwelling units per acre with the approval of a Planned Residential Development Permit (PRD).
+The applicant is proposing a total of 41 units with a density of 4.08 dwelling units per acre, complying with the overall maximum PRD density allowed in the Zone.
+V The proposed project is generally consistent with the applicable development standards of the Zoning Code, with the exception of 6-foot-high walls within the project reduced perimeter landscape setback along Lurin Avenue.
+The Zoning Code allows for consideration of Variances to deviate from development standards.
+The applicant is requesting a Variance to facilitate the proposed project (Exhibit 7).
+Subdivision Code Consistency (Title 18) The proposed tract map meets the development standards outlined in Chapter 18.210 of the Subdivision Code, including those for public streets and lot dimensions.
+V Grading Code Consistency (Title 17) The conceptual grading plan collects and drains storm water and runoff to on-site treatment areas as required by the Santa Ana Regional Water Quality Control Board.
 The proposed project complies with the standards and provisions of Title 17 of the Riverside Municipal Code.
-V Compliance with Citywide Design & Sign Guidelines The proposed project provides five primary floor plans in three distinct architectural styles (Spanish Santa Barbara, Italianate, and Craftsman Bungalow) with varied building shapes, roof lines, materials, and colors.
+Compliance with Citywide Design & Sign Guidelines The proposed project provides five primary floor plans in three distinct architectural styles (Spanish Santa Barbara, Italianate, and Craftsman Bungalow) with varied building shapes, roof lines, materials, and colors.
 Architectural details are provided on the front, side, and rear façades of the dwelling units such as decorative trim, wood siding, and shutters.
-Enhanced architecture is also provided on all elevations visible from Lurin, Cole, and Mariposa.
-V The conceptual landscape plan provides an attractive and welcoming environment, with the inclusion of shade trees and high- quality landscaping in amenity areas.
+Enhanced architecture is also provided on all elevations visible from Lurin Avenue and Obsidian Drive.
+V The conceptual landscape plan provides an attractive and welcoming environment, with the inclusion of shade trees and high-quality landscaping in amenity areas.
 The proposed project meets the objectives of the Citywide Design & Sign Guidelines.

-Riverside County Airport Land Use Compatibility Plan The project site is located within Compatibility Zone D (Primary Traffic Patterns and Runway Buffer Area) and Zone E (Other Airport Environs) of the of the Riverside County Airport Land Use Compatibility Plan (RCALUCP) for March Air Reserve Base (MARB).
+Consistent Inconsistent Riverside County Airport Land Use Compatibility Plan The project site is located within Compatibility Zone D (Primary Traffic Patterns and Runway Buffer Area) and Zone E (Other Airport Environs) of the of the Riverside County Airport Land Use Compatibility Plan (RCALUCP) for March Air Reserve Base (MARB).
 Zone D is exempt from residential density limits required in the RCALUCP, and Zone E does not require residential density limits.
 The proposed project is consistent with the RCALUCP for the March Air Reserve Base.
+V